-- 2.82 Under Method 2 (penultimate day crystallisation), there will obviously be a discrepancy between the Repurchase Price that is calculated and settled by the parties, and the Repurchase Price that would have been paid had it been possible to apply the correct fixings for each and every day (using Method 1 or ultimate day crystallisation).
-Given the typical size of day-to-day movements in OI, Souch discrepancies are usually insignificant, particularly for very short-term transactions, and may be written off by the parties.
-However, for longer term transactions, where this may is not be the case, and parties may agree to make a retrospective reimbursement for any difference between the actual and correct Repurchase Prices.
-This should It is best practice for this procedure to be agreed at the point of trade and to.
-It is best practice to document this agreement and the deadline for reimbursement, if necessary, in the Confirmation of the transaction, and for any reimbursement to be made on the Business Day immediately following the Repurchase Date.
+- Under Method 2 (penultimate day crystallisation), there will obviously be a 2.94 discrepancy between the Repurchase Price that is calculated and settled by the parties, and the Repurchase Price that would have been paid had it been possible to apply the correct fixings for each and every day (using Method 1 or ultimate day crystallisation).
+Given the typical size of day-to-day movements in OI, such discrepancies are usually insignificant, particularly for very short-term transactions, and may be written off by the parties.
+However, where this is not be the case, parties may agree to make a retrospective reimbursement for any difference between the actual and correct Repurchase Prices.
+It is best practice for this procedure to be agreed at the point of trade and to document this agreement and the deadline for reimbursement, if necessary, in the Confirmation of the transaction, and for any reimbursement to be made immediately following the Repurchase Date.
 In any event, reimbursement should be made no later than 30 days after the Repurchase Date.
-It is also recommended that, where several reimbursements are to be claimed on the same day, they a single net amount should be claimed in aggregate from a counterparty, rather than separately amounts for each transaction.
-The aggregatenet claim per day per counterparty should not be for less than about EUR 500 or the approximate equivalent in other currencies.
+It is also recommended that, where several reimbursements are to be claimed on the same day, a single net amount should be claimed from a counterparty, rather than separate amounts for each transaction.
+The net claim per day per counterparty should not be for less than about EUR 500 or the approximate equivalent in other currencies.
 Note that this claim is external to the settlement of the underlying repos and does not amend the settlement instructions.
-Such claims are not be reportable under the EU SFTR. - 2.83 A number of OI have or will be changing to next-day publication, eg SONIA, €STR and transitional EONIA.
+Such claims are not be reportable under the EU SFTR. - 2.95 A number of OI have or will be changing to next-day publication, eg SONIA, €STR and transitional €STR.
 This implies wider use of Method 2 (penultimate day crystallisation), which has not previously been recommended as best practice because of the high operational cost of making claims for retrospective reimbursement of what are often small amounts.
 Consequently, notwithstanding paragraph 2.82 above, it has been recommended by the European Repo and Collateral Council (ERCC) that the interdealer market in Europe should refrain from trading floating-rate repos indexed to OIs.
 However, it is recognized that such business is likely to continue between dealers and their customers.